LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 A blood sample drawn from a vein in your arm

-Dengue fever testing is used to determine whether a person with symptoms and recent potential exposure to dengue has been infected.
-The infection is difficult to diagnose without laboratory tests because symptoms may initially resemble other diseases, such as malaria.
-Two types of testing are available:
+Dengue fever testing is used to determine whether a person with signs and symptoms and recent potential exposure has been infected with the dengue virus.
+The infection is difficult to diagnose without laboratory tests because symptoms may initially resemble those of other diseases, such as chikungunya infection.
+Two primary types of testing are available:

-Testing is usually ordered within one to two weeks of the onset of symptoms to detect an acute infection.
+Molecular testing is ordered within one week of the onset of symptoms to detect an acute infection, while antibody testing may be ordered more than 4 days after symptoms appear.
 If antibody testing is performed, an additional blood sample may be collected after two weeks of symptoms to determine if the antibody level is rising.

 Antibody testing—antibody tests may be reported as positive or negative, or may be reported as an antibody titer with an interpretation of which type(s) of antibody (IgG or IgM) is present.